Sciss/Mellite-website/src/paradox/tut_soundprocesses2.md

 compiler will find it.
 The type annotation `: stm.Cursor[S]` is not necessary, strictly speaking, because Scala will otherwise infer the type automatically.
 But it is good practice to always specify the types of implicit values, because it avoids surprises and ambiguities in the compiler's search for implicit values.
-We could also have choosen to use the more precise type `: InMemory` here, but we never need to refer to this value as this particular system, so the more general type is sufficient and therefore better indicates the use case.
+We could also have chosen to use the more precise type `: InMemory` here, but we never need to refer to this value as this particular system, so the more general type is sufficient and therefore better indicates the use case.

 The third line imports an implicit method that provides a [`WorkspaceHandle`](latest/api/de/sciss/synth/proc/WorkspaceHandle.html).